 By default, pledges in Virtuous are not tracked as receivable.
 This means that pledged amounts are not counted in daily fundraising totals.
 Instead, pledge payments are "counted" as they are received.
-This provides a very clear picture of your organization's finances; your system reports will provide a very clear picture of actual cash received.
+This provides a very clear picture of your organization's finances; your system reports will provide only totals of actual cash received.
 This is ideal for making sure you are staying on budget.

 Many nonprofits choose to track pledges as receivable instead.
 This means that amounts pledged are reported as "raised" at the time when your donor makes their pledge commitment.
 In this scenario, it is vitally important to ensure that as pledge payments are received, they are matched to the correct pledge right away.
 Because the pledged amount is recognized as raised immediately, subsequent payments towards a pledge are not included in daily fundraising totals.
 Any payments that are not matched to an existing pledge could result in double-counting of revenue.

 Tracking pledges as receivable is a common practice in the nonprofit industry.
 This is based on the recommendations put forth by the Financial Accounting Standards Board, or FASB.
-Specifically, the board drafted statement 116, which you can read in its entirety here, as a guideline for nonprofit financial tracking and reporting.
+Specifically, the board has crafted financial guidance for "Not-for-Profit Entities" in Topic 958 of their accounting standards as a guideline for nonprofit financial tracking and reporting, which you can find here (you must agree to FASB terms in order to view these materials).
 Included in the statement are guidelines regarding gift revenue recognition and valuation of in-kind gifts, among other things.
-Regarding pledges, the relevant passage from the guidelines is:
+Regarding pledges, the relevant passage from paragraph 958-310-25-1:

 Based on this guideline, many organizations will "book" pledges when the pledge commitment is made.